KnairdA/blog_content/articles/2019_05_25_meta_descriptor.md

 }
 ```

+Note that disabling a member function specialization depending on its parent's template arguments is only possible with some indirection: The parent template argument `DESCRIPTOR` is passed as the default value to the member function's `X` argument.
+This parameter can then be used by `std::enable_if` as one would expect.

 ## Two days of merging

 It is probably clear that the set of changes summarized so far mark a far reaching revamp of the existing codebase -- in fact there was scarcely a file untouched after I got everything to work again.
 As we do not live in an ideal world where I could have developed this in isolation while any other developments are stopped, both the initial prototype and the following rollout to all of OpenLB had to be developed on a seperate branch.
 Due to the additional hindrance that I am not actually working anywhere close to full-time on this[^8] these changes took quite a few months from inception to full realization.
 Correspondingly the meta descriptor and master branch had diverged significantly by the time we felt ready to merge -- you can imagine how unpleasant it was to fiddle this back together.

-[^8]: I am after all still primarily a mathematics student
+[^8]: After all I am still primarily a mathematics student

 I found the three-way merge functionality offered by [Meld](https://meldmerge.org/) to be a most useful tool during this endeavour.
-My fingers were still twitching in a rythmic pattern after two days of using this tool to more or less manually merge everything back together but it was still worlds better than the alternative of e.g. resolving the conflicts in a normal text editor.
+My fingers were still twitching in a rhythmic pattern after two days of using this utility to more or less manually merge everything back together but it was still worlds better than the alternative of e.g. resolving the conflicts in a normal text editor.

 Sadly even in retrospect I can not think of a better alternative to letting the branches diverge this far: A significant chunk of all lines had to be changed in randomly non-trivial ways and there was no discrete point in between where you could push these changes to the rest of the team with a good conscience.
 At least further changes to e.g. the foundational cell data structures should now prove to be significantly easier than they would have been without this refactor.

 ## Summary

 All in all I am quite satisfied with how this new concept turned out in practice: The code is smaller and more self-documenting while growing in extensibility and consistency.
 The internally increased complexity is restricted to a set of classes and meta templates that the ordinary user that just wants to write a simulation should never come in contact with.
-Some listings in this article might look cryptic at first but as far as template metaprogramming goes this is still reasonable -- we did not run into any serious portability issues and everything works as expected in GCC, Clang and Intel's C++ compiler.
+Some listings in this article might look cryptic at first but as far as template metaprogramming goes this is still reasonable -- we did not run into any serious portability issues and everything works as expected in GCC, Clang and Intel's C++ compiler[^9].

+[^9]: I was surprised to learn how big of an advantage the Intel compiler can provide: In some settings the generated code runs up to 20 percent faster compared to what GCC or Clang produce.

-To conclude things I want to encourage everyone to check out the latest [OpenLB](http://www.openlb.net) release to see these and other interesting new features in practive.
+To conclude things I want to encourage everyone to check out the latest [OpenLB](https://www.openlb.net/news/openlb-release-1-3-available/) release to see these and other interesting new features in practive.
 Should this article have awoken any interest in CFD using Lattice Boltzmann Methods, a fun introduction is provided by my [previous article](/article/fun_with_compute_shaders_and_fluid_dynamics/) on just this topic.